barklund/mortenbarklund.com/content/blog/react-architecture-provider-pattern/index.md

 #### Why does the context have its own file?

-The reason that the context lives in it's own file is three-fold:
+The reason that the context lives in its own file is three-fold:

 1. It allows context reuse - you might actually end up creating multiple providers for the same context (though it's rare).
 1. It can be used to mock the provider in testing